Salman Ahmed Shaikh

 Science does nothing more than substantiating that the design, variety and balance in universe is more ‘complex, intricate and detailed’ than previously thought of before scientific advancements.
 In light of the scientific body of knowledge developed thus far, the assertion of chance argument for the origin and dynamic organization of this universe becomes all the more weak as argued by Eric Metaxas in his Wall Street Journal article “Science Increasingly Makes the Case for God”.

-Once it is believed upon in the light of inner conscience, signs in the external environment, shared common history and even archeological evidence, Islamic worldview elevates the human beings to reflect on their existence not merely as an animal looking to fulfill base desires with absolute freedom.
+Once it is believed upon in the light of inner conscience and signs in the external environment, Islamic worldview elevates the human beings to reflect on their existence not merely as an animal looking to fulfill base desires with absolute freedom.
 Islamic worldview introduces the human beings to the spiritual rationality which gives meaning to worldly existence and every event, happening and action in life.
 It gives an incentive for good acts with the promise of perfect deterministic justice in afterlife.

 Belief in any particular worldview influences preferences and hence the human behavior and choices.
 Islamic worldview impacts a human being holistically.
 If the Islamic worldview is understood, believed in and absorbed holistically, then the behavior in consumption, production and exchange will reflect that.
 With the concept of afterlife accountability, Islam immensely influences intertemporal choice behavior.
 It helps in private economic agents (consumers and producers) to modify their actions in such a way so that they take into consideration externalities and also their own welfare, both in this world and afterwards.
-In addition to that, afterlife accountability should stimulate positive change in behavior in a much more comprehensive and permanent manner than any regulation or material incentive could possibly do.
+In addition to that, afterlife accountability has the potential to stimulate positive change in behavior and choices.